abhijeetkalyan/rize/README.md

 Nothing is monkeypatched, so you don't have to worry about the core classes behaving differently than you expect.

 See the [Usage](https://github.com/abhijeetkalyan/rize#usage) section for more on what rize can do.

+For the full API, check out the [docs](http://www.rubydoc.info/gems/rize/1.0.3/Rize).

 ## Installation